-• The school has a clear policy on the appropriate use of school computers and all students are required to sign and comply with the student safe use of IT and Internet Contract.
-Misconduct in this area, such as "hacking" or improper use of the internet, can result in a range of sanctions from simple loss of privileges to exclusion from school, which may be used in aggravated cases where the conduct is repeated or involved real or potential harm or criminal activity.
+The school has a clear policy on the appropriate use of school computers and all students are required to sign and comply with the IT Acceptable Use Policy and the Online Expectations and Rules for Google Meet [online Live learning].
+Misconduct in this area, such as "leaving a Live lesson without the teacher's consent", "joining other Live lessons/ Google Meet that they don't have membership for", "hacking" or improper use of the internet or any disruption to teaching and learning, in school or online, can result in a range of sanctions from simple loss of privileges, including a ban from Live Learning, to permanent exclusion from school, which may be used in aggravated cases where the conduct is serious, repeated or involved real or potential harm or criminal activity.